iLib-js/docs/content/introduction.md

 ## Why internationalization and localization are needed?

-## what kind of things I can find out here?
+## What kind of things I can find out here?